alex-neal/mars_cnn/index.md

 ## **Training**

-Now it is time to train the model.
-To prevent overfitting, we will pass an early stopping callback to halt training after 4 epochs with no improvement in validation loss.
+Having established the hyperparameters, we can now train our final network.
+To prevent overfitting, we will pass an early stopping callback to halt training after 4 epochs of no validation loss improvement.

 ```python